🧪 Beta tests of Alphamoon's automation platform are open. Sign up and process invoices for three months for free.

 Object detection means that the OCR software understands the structure of the document.
 Receipts usually contain a combination of words and numbers and special signs (dots, currency symbols).
 Sometimes receipts also include logos, slogans, and barcodes.
 Nonetheless, receipts may be relatively easy to process since they do not contain complex objects such as tables.

 Natural Language Processing encapsulates all techniques in which algorithms process text to understand its context.
 OCR tools use various algorithms and NLP techniques to understand the text.
-The receipt OCR tool understands contextually that particular parts of printed text refer to, e.g., an address, while others to the goods or services transferred through the transaction.
+The receipt OCR tool understands contextually that particular parts of printed text refer to and address, while others to the goods or services transferred through the transaction.

 The best OCR software for receipts performs these operations with as few errors as possible.